HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 solved and it is back in operation).

-Soon, if all goes according to plan and it usually does, for George Dela-
+and it usually does, for George Dela-

 Continued on Page B7

-George T. Delacorte at Central park Zoo's clock
+George T. Delacorte at Central Park Zoo's clock

-Ex -Lufthansa Agent Guilty
+Ex -Lufthansa Agen t Guilty

 By DAVID BIRD